Self-employment and unemployment benefits

 The TE Office considers how extensive your business activity is and decides whether the business activity is sufficiently small to allow payment of the earnings-related allowance.
 In general, an enterprise that has been practised alongside full-time employment for 6 months does not prevent payment of the daily allowance.

-If business activity has been commenced while being unemployed, it is automatically considered as ancillary/freelance business activity (i.e. small-scale) for the first 4 months.
+If a business is started while being unemployed the scale of the business will not affect you right to earnings-related allowance for the first 4 months.
 This means that, other than in relation to your income, the first 4 months of business activity do not affect your daily allowance.
-After 4 months, the TE Office will check to see if this business activity was sufficiently broad in scope to prevent future payment of the daily allowance.
+After 4 months, the TE Office will check to see if this business activity is small-scale enough for you to still receive unemployment benefits.
 You can only start your business in this way once within the maximum payment period of the earnings-related allowance.
-The scope of the enterprise will be checked immediately on any subsequent occasions.
+In the future, the scale of the business will be checked immediately.

 If your business activity lasts for no longer than two weeks, the question of whether you are in part-time or full-time self-employed will not be evaluated.
 You are permitted to have any number of periods of business activity lasting up to 2 weeks during the maximum payment period.